-- 1) Service to the Administration and Governance of the University: faculty members should be active participants in the faculty governance structure and participate in deliberations at the department, college, and university levels as opportunities are presented; - 2) Public Service: faculty members are expected to provide service as appropriate to practitioners in their professional field and to the larger community by applying their expertise to community issues and problems as expected for members of their department and college; - 3) Service to the Profession: membership and involvement in professional organizations is expected of all Permanently Tenured and tenure-track faculty members.
+- 1) Service to the Administration and Governance of the University: faculty members should be active participants in the faculty governance structure and participate in deliberations at the department, school, college, and university levels as opportunities are presented; - 2) Public Service: faculty members should serve the larger community by providing knowledge and expertise to community groups or organizations as appropriate for their department and school: - 3) Service to the Profession: membership and involvement in professional and/or artistic organizations is expected of all Permanently Tenured and tenure-track faculty members.

-3. Annual Performance Review for Tenure Track Faculty

-The Chair or Director will provide each tenure track faculty member in the unit's professorial ranks a letter each academic year that provides an evaluation of the faculty member's accomplishments during the previous academic year and that discusses the faculty member's progress toward achieving reappointment, the conferral of Permanent Tenure, promotion, or goals established in concert with University Policy 102.14: Tenured Faculty Performance Review Policy, as appropriate.
-The letter should clearly and specifically address strengths and weaknesses in the performance of the faculty member, providing for a clear plan and timetable for improvement of any deficiencies in performance.
-While ultimate decisions on reappointment, promotion, and the conferral of Permanent Tenure take into account many factors, effective annual evaluations are intended to help to eliminate unexpected results in the comprehensive reviews supporting decisions on reappointment, promotion, and the conferral of Permanent Tenure.
-Guidelines for conducting annual performance reviews are detailed in the UNC Charlotte Academic Personnel Procedures Handbook.
+- 3. AnnualPerformance Review forFull-Time Faculty - 3.1 Each department or school will establish procedures for the annual performance review of full-time faculty, following the guidelines detailed in the UNC Charlotte Academic Personnel Procedures Handbook.
+Review procedures should establish guidelines for determining effectiveness in teaching, such as peer or external evaluations, that account for new teaching approaches, faculty members' growth as teachers, and pedagogical practices that incorporate commitments to Equity, Diversity, and Inclusion. - 3.1.1 The Chair or Director will provide each full-time faculty member in the unit a letter each academic year that provides an evaluation of the faculty member's accomplishments during the previous academic year and that discusses the faculty member's progress toward achieving reappointment, the conferral of Permanent Tenure, promotion, or goals established in concert with University Policy 102.14: Tenured Faculty Performance Review Policy, as appropriate.
+The letter should: - 1) clearly and specifically address strengths and weaknesses in the performance of the faculty member in relation to the standards set forth in the department or school RPT policy, providing (when needed) a clear plan and timetable for improvement of any deficiencies in performance. - 3.1.2 While ultimate decisions on reappointment, promotion, and the conferral of Permanent Tenure take into account many factors, effective annual evaluations are intended to help eliminate unexpected results in the comprehensive reviews supporting decisions on reappointment, promotion, and the conferral of Permanent Tenure.
 The Chair or Director will meet with tenure track faculty no later than May 1st to discuss their annual review.
-All annual review letters for tenure track and tenured faculty must be completed by June 15th.

-4. College Reappointment, Promotion and Tenure Standards

-- 4.1 General Considerations: recommendations, determinations, and decisions on initial appointment, reappointment, promotion, or the conferral of Permanent Yenure shall be based upon an assessment of at least the following: - 1) the faculty member's demonstrated professional competence; - 2) potential for future contribution to The University of North Carolina at Charlotte; - 3) institutional needs and resources.

-4.2 Reappointment, promotion and tenure decisions shall be based on performance in three areas: scholarly/creative work, teaching, and service.
-Faculty must demonstrate sustained success in the production of scholarly/creative works and teaching throughout their academic careers and they must also render service that is appropriate for their rank.
-Each of these areas comprises a broad range of activities as elucidated below.
+All annual review letters for tenure track and tenured faculty must be completed by June 15th. - 4.
+College Reappointment, Promotion and Tenure Standards - 4.1 General Considerations: recommendations, determinations, and decisions on initial appointment, reappointment, promotion, or the conferral of Permanent Tenure shall be based upon an assessment of at least the following: - 1) the faculty member's demonstrated professional competence; - 2) potential for future contribution to The University of North Carolina at Charlotte; - 3) institutional needs and resources. - 4.2 Reappointment, promotion and tenure decisions shall be based on performance in three areas: research, teaching, and service.2 Faculty must demonstrate sustained success in the production of research and teaching throughout their academic careers and they must also render service that is appropriate for their rank.
+Each of these areas comprises a broad range of activities as elucidated below. - 4.2.1 Research: such work includes, but is not limited to: performances, publications (such as articles, books, etc.), films, conference presentations, design/creative works, commissioned works, exhibitions, community-engaged scholarship, pedagogical scholarship, and successful grant applications appropriate to the discipline.
+The college supports a broad approach to research, including emergent, under-recognized, and/or interdisciplinary research modes.
+Work across disciplines and communities can be a means to bring higher criticality to the fields and may vary according to discipline and faculty focus.
+Approaches may include community-engaged, process oriented, and collaborative work.
+Critical factors to ensure the legibility of the research are: